gnlinuz/ReadMbrGpt/README.md

-Read MBR - GPT info
+# Read hard disk MBR - GPT info

 To run this script you must chmod 755 mbrInfo.sh and just type ./mbrInfo.sh You must run it under root privileges.
 The two files (partitionTypesGUID,